markizdw/Smart-parking-system-project/README.md

 ## Ultrasonic sensor HC-SR04

 Simple ultrasonic sensor.
 The basic principle of operation is to receive a reflected signal from an object, so that we can determine its presence and distance to it.
+This sensor provides 2 cm to 400 cm of non-contact measurement functionality with a ranging accuracy that can reach up to 3mm.
+Each HC-SR04 module includes an ultrasonic transmitter, a receiver and a control circuit.

 ![HC-SR04](https://github.com/markizdw/DE1_project_VUT/assets/114153808/3fb5c647-f808-4843-8759-223d665550f8)